yoyongxuan/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
-If email is being edited, it must be a unique email not currently present in the Address Book.
+If email is being edited, it must be a unique email not currently present in CadetHQ.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**